 My starting point was a blog post I saved a few months ago from a blog called Savored Journeys, entitled 30 Fun things to do in Seattle.
 Well I’m going to Seattle and I like fun, I thought, so this should be right up my alley.

 Possibly 30 things for a 4-day trip is over-stretching me a little, but I ‘m willing to give it a go

 I’m not going to write a what to do in Seattle type post based on a 4-day trip; there are people who have been here a lot longer who can do that far better than me.
 But here’s a few of my impressions.

-Like most trips to Seattle, I started in the famous Park Place Market.
-Famous market area, home to the original Starbucks (which isn’t even the original and has become somewhat of a tourist trap.
+Like most trips to Seattle, I started in the famous Pike Place Market.
+The famous market area is home to the original Starbucks (which isn’t even the original and has become somewhat of a tourist trap.
 I didn’t go; there are bigger and better Starbucks all over the city if that’s your thing).

 Pike Place Market is also home to the famous chewing gum wall….

 I took the ferry over to Bainbridge island.
 Bainbridge was so-so, but the ferry ride was awesome and worth it for that alone.